-Management of Cloud Computing Systems
+DMTF Standards for Management of Virtualization Systems

-The Distributed Management Task Force (DMTF) has introduced management standards to address the complexity of managing a virtualized environment that can now be used to help manage new cloud computing environments.
+The Distributed Management Task Force (DMTF) has introduced management standards to address the complexity of managing a virtualized environment.
 DMTF is the leading industry organization developing standards for systems management and promoting interoperability of solutions using these standards.
-The following diagram (Figure 1) outlines various management domains and the various levels of cloud computing models.
-DMTF standards are focused on the bottom most layer to provide manageability of the infrastructure layer.
-DMTF VMAN standards address packaging/distribution, deployment/ installation and management of Cloud IaaS that rely on virtualized systems.
+The following diagram (Figure 1) outlines the software lifecycle.
+DMTF VMAN Open Virtualization Format standard addresses the packaging/distribution and deployment/ installation aspects while System Virtualization Management standards target the management stage of a virtualized system lifecycle.